Amejia481/Android-Resources/README.md

 - [Improve your builds speed][great_videos_improve_your_build_speed]
 - [Caster.io Lesson 25: Android From the Trenches][great_videos]
 - [Kotlin: A New Hope in a Java 6 Wasteland][grat_videos_droidcon-michael-pardo-kotlin]
+- [Retrofit 2][great_videos_retrofit2] retrofit has been simplifying HTTP calls for years, and this v2.0 is no different.

 ## Code Style